-3.4.1 Introduction to Bit-Reversed Addressing
+3.6.1 Introduction to Bit-Reversed Addressing

-Bit-reversed addressing simplifies data re-ordering for radix-2 FFT algorithms.
+Bit-reversed addressing simplifies data reordering for radix-2 FFT algorithms.
 It is supported through the X WAGU only.
-Bit-reversed addressing is accomplished by effectively creating a 'mirror image' of an address pointer by swapping the bit locations around the center point of the binary value, as shown in Figure 3-7.
-An example bit-reversed sequence for a 4-bit address field is shown in Table 3-1.
+Figure 3-7 illustrates how bit-reversed addressing is accomplished by effectively creating a mirror image of an address pointer by swapping the bit locations around the center point of the binary value.
+Table 3-1 is an example bit-reversed sequence for a 4-bit address field.